praydog/UEVR/README.md

 ## To-dos before injection

-1. Disable HDR (it will still work without it, but the game may look darker than usual if it is)
+1. Disable HDR (it will still work without it, but the game will be darker than usual if it is)
 2. Start as administrator if the game is not visible in the list
 3. Pass `-nohmd` to the game's command line and/or delete VR plugins from the game directory if the game contains any existing VR plugins
-4. Disable any overlays that may conflict and cause crashes
+4. Disable any overlays that may conflict and cause crashes (Rivatuner, ASUS software, Razer software, Overwolf, etc...)
+5. Disable graphical options in-game that may cause crashes or severe issues like DLSS Frame Generation
+6. Consider disabling `Hardware Accelerated GPU Scheduling` in your Windows `Graphics settings`

 ## In-Game Menu